Behaviors To Avoid When Working With Recruiters, HR, And Hiring Managers

 By Bob McIntosh, Career Trainer

-A recent entry, The Angry Young Job Seeker written by Amy Ala, speaks of the ignorance and downright audacity of a talented gentleman this recruiter was trying to place.
-Demanding, belligerent, arrogant, are just some of the adjectives I would use to describe the subject of Amy’s account.
+The Angry Young Job Seeker written by Amy Ala, speaks of the ignorance and downright audacity of a talented gentleman this recruiter was trying to place.
+Demanding, belligerent, and arrogant, are just some of the adjectives I would use to describe the subject of Amy’s account.

-So when jobseekers commits follies–like the one Amy was trying to place–it’s hard to believe the lack of common sense they display.
-It makes one scratch her head and wonder, “What makes people behave this way?”
-Let’s go over some basic behavior to avoid when engaging in relationships with recruiters, HR, and hiring managers.
+So when job seekers commit follies—like the one Amy was trying to place—it’s hard to believe the lack of common sense they display.
+It makes one scratch his or her head and wonder, “What makes people behave this way?”
+Let’s go over some basic behaviors to avoid when engaging in relationships with recruiters, HR, and hiring managers.

 1. Don’t forget your manners.
 Remember when your parents taught you manners?
 These manners were meant to be practiced throughout your life.
-In Amy’s article, the jobseeker surely didn’t exercise his manners and this did him in.
-He verbalized his displeasure with having to go through another round of interviews, was inflexible in terms of meeting for an interview, and demanded “relo” fees.
+In Amy’s article, the job seeker surely didn’t exercise his manners and this did him in.
+He verbalized his displeasure with having to go through another round of interviews, was inflexible in terms of meeting for an interview, and demanded “relocation” fees.